 - Structural and maintenance problems of the building.

 - The staff not following the employee health standards.

-- Cross-contamination of the food.
+- Cross-contamination of the meat.

-- Problems with the maintenance of temperature control.
+- Poor maintenance of temperature control.

 Inspections can happen anytime, but if you have an approach that makes food safety an important principle, you will always be well-prepared.
 To be readily prepared, make use of digital food safety management systems to make the inspection easier.